Matt1479/Angular-Udemy/readme.md

 There are more things you can add to your url though - Query Parameters, e.g.: `localhost:4200/users/10/Anna?mode=editing&another=something`

-You can pass & fetch Query Parameters using Angular `routerLink`s
+You can pass & fetch Query Parameters using Angular's `routerLink`

 You might also have `#` Fragment, to jump to a specific place in your App, e.g.: `localhost:4200/users/10/Anna?mode=editing#loading`